Navy Cryptologic Warfare Officer Program (2025)

 3) Education

-Major subjects of study directly relevant to science, technology, engineering, and mathematics are desirable but not needed.
+Applicants must have a minimum of a baccalaureate degree from an accredited institution.
+Major fields of study directly related to science, technology, engineering, and mathematics are strongly preferred, but not required.

 An undergraduate degree with a non-qualifying GPA may be superseded by a graduate-level degree issued by an accredited institution with a cumulative graduate program GPA of 3.0 or above on a 4.0 scale.